shrutiag161/courtlistener/README.md

 2. Update the urls for the dockets in `docket_urls.txt`

-3. To add fields
-- Add fields to `docket_fields_to_include.txt` or leave it blank to get all the fields

 Currently, jsons will be created upon run for each docket inside `/model/jsons/`

 ## Work in prog!